Gum Disease Ahmedabad

 Respiratory infection

-is thought to rely in part on the aspiration of oropharyngeal flora into the lower respiratory tract and failure of host defense mechanisms to eliminate the contaminating bacteria, which then multiply to cause infection.
+Is thought to rely in part on the aspiration of oropharyngeal flora into the lower respiratory tract and failure of host defense mechanisms to eliminate the contaminating bacteria, which then multiply to cause infection.
 It has been suggested that dental plaque may act as a reservoir of respiratory pathogens, especially in patients with periodontal disease.
 Increased risk of pneumonia and COPD.

 Diabetes